Team-HighFive-DECO3500/highfive/docs/appendix/AI_acknowledgement.md

 To ensure transparency, some example questions asked to AI during the project included:

-- “Can you help check if my explanation of *Glanceability* aligns with Weiser’s theory?”
 - “How can I connect *Context Awareness* and *Politics of Artifacts* more clearly in my findings?”
 - “Please refine this paragraph for better academic flow.”
 - “Show me a clean example of JavaScript localStorage handling for task data.”